DCMoe/MAP6905_Adv_Deep_Learning/module_one.md

 ## The RACE Framework

-The RACE framework has become widely adopted in recent prompt engineering practices [2](#suggested-reading--viewing):
+The RACE framework has become widely adopted in recent prompt engineering practices[2]:
 - **Role:** Assign a persona to the model (e.g., “Act as a historian”).
 - **Action:** Define the specific task or goal.
 - **Context:** Provide necessary background information.